A graph theoretic model for the derived categories of gentle algebras and their homological bilinear forms: Auslander-Reiten triangles and the Coxeter transformation

 \end{remark}

-Consider the gentle bound quiver $(Q^{(1)},I^{(1)})$ of Example~\ref{exa:amiot}(b) with associated ribbon graph $(G^{(1)},\leq^{(1)})$.
-To simplify the notation fix an orientation of the edges of $(G^{(1)},\leq^{(1)})$ as shown below, together with its corresponding anti-walks:
+\begin{example} Consider the gentle bound quiver $(Q^{(1)},I^{(1)})$ of Example~\ref{exa:amiot}(b) with associated ribbon graph $(G^{(1)},\leq^{(1)})$ and its anti-walks (to simplify the notation we draw the edges of $G^{(1)}$ together with a fixed order, cf.~\eqref{eq:ordedg}):